-Let us argue on our first motivation: When adding more and more functions $t\to i(t)$, the block counting process $(X^n(t), t \geq 0)$ of the $n$-coalescent evolves, and we may think of it as a wave moving to the right.
-The motion to the right, measured by the depth $\tau_{1}^n= \inf\{ t \geq 0, X^{n}(t)=1 \}$ of the $n$-coalescent, is either a.s. bounded, or a.s. unbounded - we come back to this fact in subsection \ref{sub:keylemma}.
+When adding more and more functions $t\rightarrow i(t)$ in the natural coupling, the block counting process $(X^n(t), t \geq0)$ of the $n$-coalescent evolves, and we may think of it as a wave moving to the right.
+The motion to the right, measured by the depth $\tau_{1}^n= \inf\{ t\geq0, X^{n}(t)=1 \}$ of the $n$-coalescent, is either a.s. bounded, or a.s. unbounded---we come back to this fact in Section~\ref{subkeylemma}.
 In both cases, we investigate the question of the existence of a limiting shape (in distribution in the second case) for the wave viewed from the right.
-It amounts to study the time-reversal of the block counting process for the coalescent started from $n$ blocks as $n \to \infty$: this is a slight elaboration on our first motivation.
+This amounts to study the time-reversal of the block counting process for the coalescent started from $n$ blocks as $n \rightarrow\infty$, a slight elaboration on our first motivation.

 The depth of the $n$-coalescent $\tau_{1}^n$ corresponds to the first time the $n$ blocks have merged in $1$ block.
 In the aforementioned natural coupling, we may consider the random subset of the integers